Man Up | Ep. 174 • March 02, 2017

 And if that’s what you’re banking on, what you’re counting on for attraction, and it’s that important to you – realize you’re always going to be vulnerable.
 And even if you’re at the top in that setting, there’s bound to be over time somebody else who comes in, who is better-looking, more money, or whatever.

-So, especially as you climb the social ladder of sex and attraction, that will tend to attract bigger game, bigger fish, and you’ll always be competing.
+So, especially as you climb up the social ladder of sex and attraction, that will tend to attract bigger game, bigger fish, and you’ll always be competing.
 I mean, just to keep it interesting, usually.

 It’s a keynote talk.
 It’s like an hour or so.
 I show the difference in terms of psychology, literature, philosophy, and it’s really important to know the difference.
 A lot of guys are very confused about that, and I want to make that more clear just in this video to answer this question.